Gyeonghun-Park/guber-eats-backend/README.md

 ## Restaurant Model

-- Delete Restaurant

-* See Categories
-* See Restaurants by Category (pagination)
+- See Restaurants by Category (pagination)
-* See Restaurants (pagination)
+- See Restaurants (pagination)
-* See Restaurant
+- See Restaurant

-- Create Dish
+* Create Dish
-- Edit Dish
+* Edit Dish
-- Delete Dish
+* Delete Dish